Bobby Johnstone: Early life

 Born on 7 September 1929 at 11 Cannon Street, Selkirk, to Elizabeth and George 'Hopey' Johnstone.
 Bobby was born into a footballing family in a rugby playing town.
 His father Hopey was described as a "hard as teak" centre-half and once declined a trial for Glasgow Rangers, preferring instead to sign for professional Border side, Peebles Rovers.
 Hopey who stood over six foot tall, won Border Cup medals for Selkirk in 1931 and 1932.
 Bobby's great uncle 'Geordie 'was in the team that won Selkirk's first ever trophy, the 1895 Border Cup.

-At the age of four Johnstone contracted diphtheria which required a tracheotomy in order to stabilize his condition and was confined to his bed for around two months.
+At the age of four Johnstone contracted diphtheria which required a tracheotomy in order to stabilise his condition and was confined to his bed for around two months.

 Johnstone went to school at Philiphaugh until the age of 11, then Knowepark in Selkirk where he won a prize in English.
 The Johnstone family moved to the nearby newly built no. 2 Linglie Road in 1943 and shortly after at the age of 14, Bobby became an apprentice painter with local firm Nichol's.
 It was around this time that he started to draw attention playing in the then popular five-a-side tournaments against players almost twice his age.

-Career
+Club career

 Selkirk

-With Selkirk's pre-World War II side depleted due to retirement and those like Sandy Adamson who made the Supreme Sacrifice, the club turned to the town's youth to restart football in peace time.
+With Selkirk's pre-World War II side depleted due to retirement and those like Sandy Adamson who were killed in the war, the club turned to the town's youth to restart football in peace time.
 Making a name for himself with local Parkvale Rovers and Army Cadet football was a young Bobby Johnstone.
 In October 1946, in front of a 1,500 crowd, a Selkirk team including Johnstone defeated Queen of the South which featured future Scottish Internationalist Billy Houliston on the Toll Field.
 Johnstone also featured in the side which lost out to professional Gala Fairydean in the East of Scotland Cup Final.
 Later in 1946, both Bobby Johnstone and Eck Piercy were signed for Hibernian, with the promise of a friendly game at Ettrick Park being the transfer fee.
 The deal was honoured in October 1947 in front of 2,000 spectators with Johnstone being given permission to play for Selkirk one last time.